MGMT 5080. Independent Study. 1-3 Hours.

 MGMT 5360.
 Staffing Organizations.
 3 Hours.

-This course focuses on exploring advanced practices and processes involved in selecting and evaluating human resources in an organizational setting, as well as examining internal and external factors that influence the strategic nature and effectiveness of these practices.
-In particular, human resource planning, job analysis, recruitment and selection methods, measurement, performance management, retention management, and the employment contract will be assessed as they pertain to staffing organizations.
+Students explore advanced practices and processes involved in selecting and evaluating human resources in an organizational setting as well as examining internal and external factors that influence the strategic nature and effectiveness of these practices.
+In particular, human resource planning, job analysis, recruitment and selection methods, measurement, performance management, retention management, and the employment contract are assessed as they pertain to staffing organizations.

 Prerequisite: MGMT 5355.

 MGMT 5365.
 Seminar In Compensation Mgt.
 3 Hours.